Hazebyte/CrateReloaded/docs/README.md

-### CrateReloaded
+### About

-Crate Reloaded is an plugin that allows you to create Crates to give great rewards and prizes!
-Crate Reloaded is fully customizable and features five types of crates...
+CrateReloaded is an plugin that allows you to create crates to give rewards and prizes!
+Crates are fully customizable and several activation types in addition to animations.

 - Supply
 - Mystery
-- Menu
 - Key

 - Roulette
 - CS:GO
+- Wheel

 ### Features